shift7-ch/katta-docs/docs/self-hosting-guide/aws.md

 ## Next step

-Upload a matching storage profile — see [Storage Profiles](../admin-guide/storage-profiles.md) in the Admin Guide.
+Unless the storage profile was uploaded by the [Terraform deployment](deployment.md#default-storage-profile-aws-s3), upload a matching storage profile — see [Storage Profiles](../admin-guide/storage-profiles.md) in the Admin Guide.